Arirang Culture Connect Special Report

 South Korea's Cultural Sector Response: Strengthening Global Networks and Digital Expansion

-The protectionist policies of the Trump 2.0 era are expected to have a direct impact on the cultural industry.
-In response, South Korea's cultural sector is working to expand international cultural exchange based on intangible cultural heritage while actively utilizing digital platforms to explore new markets.
+The Trump administration’s trade protectionism is also impacting the cultural industry.
+South Korea is taking proactive measures to expand international cultural exchange based on intangible cultural heritage while leveraging digital platforms to access new markets beyond traditional trade routes.

 Culture Masters' Global Cultural Strategy

-Culture Masters is turning these changes into opportunities by strengthening global cultural networks through various cultural projects, including the World Intangible Heritage Festival & Contest (WIN).
+Culture Masters is strengthening global cultural networks through innovative cultural projects such as the World Intangible Heritage Festival & Contest (WIN), designed to foster cross-cultural collaboration and create economic opportunities for intangible heritage practitioners worldwide.

 WIN: The Hub of Global Cultural Exchange

-Culture Masters plans to host the World Intangible Heritage Festival & Contest (WIN) for ten days from October 9 to October 18, 2026.
+Culture Masters plans to host the World Intangible Heritage Festival & Contest (WIN) in the fall, 2028.
 This event will bring together intangible heritage practitioners, artists, and cultural stakeholders from around the world, providing a creative platform for the fusion of tradition and modernity.

 Culture Masters' Four Global Strategies